Muslim Union Party: History

-On 16 January 1979, just before Mohammad Reza Shah left the country, the Party of Muslim Reform (حزب اصلاحالمسلمین) was established by Abdulaziz Mullazadeh.
+On 16 January 1979, just before Mohammad Reza Shah left the country, the Party of Muslim Reform (حزب اصلاحالمسلمین) was established by Abdul Aziz Malazada.
 Marxist organizations criticized the organization for "sitting on the fence between conservatism and revolution" and Mullazadeh met with Ruhollah Khomeini, which led to his role as "a privileged intermediary of central power" in the region.

 The party Muslim Union Party was founded in early 1979 by clerics under the leadership of Mullazadeh.
 It soon became influential and "emerged as the only accredited institution admitted to articulate the demands of the Baloch in the capital".
 The party supported the Iranian Revolution and called for people to vote in favor of the proposed Islamic Republic in the March 1979 regime change referendum.
 They also slammed nationalist and Marxist organizations.

 They successfully sent delegates to the Assembly for the Final Review of the Constitution in the election held in August 1979, and subsequently opposed articles 12 and 13 in the new constitution.
 The articles in question acknowledged Zoroastrians, Jews and Christians as the only "recognized religious minorities" in Iran; declared Twelver Shia as the official religion and Jaʽfari jurisprudence as the juridical tradition.
 Another conflict was that the constitution barred non-Shia citizens to become the President of Iran.
 As a result, the party called for boycotting the constitutional referendum in December 1979.

 In September 1979, some members of the party left it and took up arms in Iranshahr due to "Mullazada's conciliatory attitude towards Khomeini".

 In October 1979, the party played an active role during the campaigns for the municipal election in Zahedan, which fueled the tension between the Sunni and the Shia people of the city.
 However, it then boycotted the election which was later nullified.

 The party antagonized itself with a loose coalition of left-wing and Baloch nationalist guerilla organizations in 1980.
 They included Baluchistan People's Democratic Organization (which albeit being the most important group, had only 200 active members), The Baluchistan Liberation Front (led by Ibrahim Zardkuyi) and Balòč Peš Margà ("Baloch Franc Tireurs", led by Saravan tribal chief Aman-Allah Barakzayi).
 Muslim Union Party was divided by internal factionalism and some of its cadre went to exile in Pakistan.
 Mullazadeh entrusted part of his responsibilities in the party to his son Abdolmalek (1949–1996), who was also a cleric.
 This happened after Mullazadeh suffered from heart disease and was hospitalized after 1980.